RemasteredArch/doop_plot/README.md

 # doop_plot
 Graphs frequency of log outputs from [Jaxydog/doop](https://github.com/Jaxydog/doop).

+Developed alongside [Jaxydog](https://github.com/Jaxydog).

+## Requirements

-Last tested from commit [`cabad396`](https://github.com/Jaxydog/doop/tree/cbad3961bd3f41a77d3de74e6fb0349f5ef72d47).
+Last tested from Jaxydog/doop commit [`cabad396`](https://github.com/Jaxydog/doop/tree/cbad3961bd3f41a77d3de74e6fb0349f5ef72d47).
 Build and tested exclusively for gnuplot 5.2 patchlevel 8 on Ubuntu 20.04.
 It may work on other versions, but this is entirely untested.

-Developed alongside [Jaxydog](https://github.com/Jaxydog).

 ## Usage
 ```